 The Office of the University Secretary supports effective University governance, managing the work of the University Trustees, its leadership and its committees.
-The Office also supports the efforts of Penn’s 15 School and Center advisory Overseer boards.
+The Office also supports the efforts of Penn’s 15 School and Center Boards of Advisors boards.

-Working closely with Trustee Board Chair David L. Cohen, President Amy Gutmann, Provost Wendell Pritchett and as well as Penn’s Deans, Center Directors, and Development and Alumni Relations Offices, our Office seeks to ensure the continuity of Penn’s dedicated and diverse volunteer leadership through board cultivation and development, and board member engagement through effective meeting planning and communication.
+Working closely with Trustee Board Chair Scott L. Bok, Interim President Wendell Pritchett, Interim Provost Beth A. Winkelstein and as well as Penn’s Deans, Center Directors, and Development and Alumni Relations Offices, our Office seeks to ensure the continuity of Penn’s dedicated and diverse volunteer leadership through board cultivation and development, and board member engagement through effective meeting planning and communication.